STAMP-project/test-runner/README.md

 This project provides a framework to run JUnit test in a new JVM.
 It allows to retrieve results using serialization / deserialization.

 # Supported Features:

 * test: run JUnit test, the whole test class or specific test cases methods.
-* coverage: run JaCoCo to compute the instruction coverage of the given test suite.
+* coverage: run JaCoCo to compute the instruction coverage of the given test suite or by test methods.
+* JVMArgs: can specify Java Virtual Machine Arguments
+* workingDirectory: can specify where to launch the java process
+* outputStream and errStream: can customize the output stream and the error stream of the java process.
+* timeout: can specify a custom time out in milli second.
+* blacklist: can discard test methods by their name among test classes.

 ### Licence